raymondx3759/Cloud-Image-Detection/README.md

 ![Alt text](Show/final.jpg?raw=true "Title")

+### Examples:
-All intermediate images are plotted in a figure which can be saved.
-Below are two examples of different satellite images and their respective masks
+All intermediate images in the algorithm are plotted in a figure which can be shown and saved.
+Below are two examples of different satellite images and their cloud respective masks

 ![Alt text](Show/out.jpg?raw=true "Title")
 ![Alt text](Show/out2.jpg?raw=true "Title")

-### Directory
+### Directory:
 - main.py: Script that takes in image paths, runs processing algorithm on them, and plots steps in figure.
 Can also save figure as PDF.
 - constants.py: Contains global constants used throughout
 - downloadImages.py: Script that automatically downloads and moves images to provided directory from Cities at Night dataset